 Contemporary furniture (like swinging hammock chairs, eclectic tiled flooring, and colorful globed light fixtures) offered a comfortable contradiction to the stunning and unruly jungle surrounding the property.
 I learned that it would be here that we would enjoy all meals and relax during downtime, whether to catch up on emails thanks to the property-wide fiber optics, or to flip through any one of the library’s eclectic collection of books on photography, spirituality, and wildlife.
 Taking a glass of chilled watermelon mint juice from the barista bar, I followed Moisés to my room — one of roughly 20 luxury canvas tents situated around a network of garden patches, a central open-walled pavilion, called El Moren, at its center.

-After dropping my things in my tent, I joined the other 20-odd visitors, where the property tenants, TKTK and TKTK, led us through the garden, explaining the complex system of plants, herbs, fruits, and vegetables that the culinary team drew from each day to create their farm-to-table menu at Casa Bulu.
-I came face-to-face with the in-ground form of some of my favorite ingredients, like turmeric and ginger root, for the first time, along with newcomers like the winged bean, which TKTK explained as being a nutritionally-superior cousin of soy, far richer in protein than the better-known legume.
+After dropping my things in my tent, I joined the other 20-odd visitors, where the property tenants, Melinda and Itai, led us through the garden, explaining the complex system of plants, herbs, fruits, and vegetables that the culinary team drew from each day to create their farm-to-table menu at Casa Bulu.
+I came face-to-face with the in-ground form of some of my favorite ingredients, like turmeric and ginger root, for the first time, along with newcomers like the winged bean, which Itai explained as being a nutritionally-superior cousin of soy, far richer in protein than the better-known legume.

 Soon, we were privy to the culinary experience at Kinkara, delving into a multi-course lunch under Casa Bulu’s tented dining room.
 Draft kombucha, pineapple basil juice, and peanut-butter kale smoothies accompanied plates of wild-caught salmon dressed with dill and mustard, fresh garden greens with apple and pear, roasted cauliflower, and raw banana-and-cilantro curry.
 Hardly hungry to begin with, I ate my weight in all of it and felt surprisingly light.